zhaojh329/oui/docs/src/guide/getting-started.md

 Select `Use existing nodejs installation on the host system` to reduce compilation time.

 You can manage multiple versions of Node with [nvm](https://github.com/nvm-sh/nvm).

-You may have selected the configuration related to Luci before, which will conflict with oui, so you need to deselect it.
 :::

 ### Build